OCA/project/project_timesheet_currency/README.rst

 Project Timesheet Currency
 ==========================

-This module allows user to work on a multi-company / multi-currency project management scenario.
+This module allows users to work on a multi-company / multi-currency project management scenario.
-The module changes the default record rules in order to let the users to work simultaneously on projects and tasks of all the companies they're allowed to.
+The module changes the default record rules in order to let the users work simultaneously on projects and tasks from all the companies they're allowed to.

-I the currency of the project is different of the one set on the current company, the module takes care of the conversion based on the current currency rate.
+In case the currency of the project is different of the one set on the current company, the module takes care of the conversion based on the current currency rate.